FAQ

 For formatting longer texts, e.g. entity descriptions, only linebreaks can be used.
 The main reason for not implementing formatting systems like HTML or Markdown for e.g. bold font, underline, lists and similar is that data may be used by other systems via the API, and these systems are not necessarily able to handle these formats.

 Another reason is that these formats might change over time.
-All in all it is more important for us that acquired data is as interoperable, as long as possible.
+All in all it is more important that acquired data is as interoperable for as long as possible.